Essay 6.4 — The Markov Phasic Brain, Part 5 of 13.

 The second is the altered-list discipline.
 The current rule is binary — a directory is in the list or it is not; if it is, EXECUTE can edit any CLAUDE.md-declared directory within it.
 Your seed might want a finer-grained scope: read-allowed but write-disallowed; write-allowed but only for files matching a pattern; per-subagent overrides.
 The altered list is the load-bearing contract output of PLAN, and every refinement of it tightens what EXECUTE can do without rolling backward.

 The PLAN-as-binding-contract pattern lifts off the prototype into any work where scope creep is the slow killer.
-A consulting practice cultivating a delivery-engagement seed could use the same discipline for client work: an engagement-scoping associate runs the seed through a cycle-1 PLAN that names the engagement plan file via set-plan-file, the plan_state machine carries the contract through drafting as the team negotiates with the client, the altered list scopes which deliverables the next cycle is allowed to draft.
+A consulting practice cultivating a delivery-engagement seed could use the same discipline for client work: an engagement-scoping associate runs the seed through a cycle-1 PLAN that names the engagement plan file via set-plan-file, the plan file carries the contract across cycles as the team negotiates with the client, the altered list scopes which deliverables the next cycle is allowed to draft.
 Mid-engagement scope creep then requires an explicit backward step — PLAN re-opens, the altered list grows, the contract changes on the record — not a silent edit in someone’s inbox.

-A determined operator can still edit the .md outside VERIFY through gmode, the named off-cycle lane, and pay the deliberate-bypass tax of composing the justification. ⓘ The mechanism slows the agent enough that the operator can intervene; it does not make the edit physically impossible.
+A determined operator can still edit the .md outside VERIFY through gmode, the named off-cycle lane detailed in Essay 6.9, and pay the deliberate-bypass tax of composing the justification.
+The mechanism slows the agent enough that the operator can intervene; it does not make the edit physically impossible.

 The deepest payoff of PLAN is the cognitive failure mode it prevents: the post-hoc rationalization.
 Plans written during execution are not plans; they are explanations the executor gives itself for whatever it just did.
 By forcing the contract to be authored before any code is touched — and by refusing the agent the tools to re-observe halfway through — the seed agent forecloses that drift structurally.
 The plan can be wrong; that is what VERIFY is for, and what backward transitions are for.
 What it cannot be is silently rewritten.